 I have reported on our trips to the Hot Springs before.
 I don’t want to be redundant, but it has been a favorite spot for our naturism when it is available for us.
 This time, it is the prelude to a much needed get away.

 We travel up through Globe, stopping on the way to note the time and mileage.
 We will take this route to return and reach the western entrance to Araviapa Canyon.
-Eden is nearly out near the eastern entrance.
+The hot springs are nearly out near the eastern entrance.